tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 HandshakeType Registry from "hello_retry_request_RESERVED" to "hello_retry_request", and set its Reference field to this document.

-## Reserved profiles
+## Profile ID Registry

 This document requests that IANA open a new registry entitled "Well-known cTLS Profile IDs", on the Transport Layer Security (TLS) Parameters page, with the following columns:

-* ID value: A sequence of 1-4 octets.
+* Value: A sequence of 1-4 octets.
-* Template: A JSON object.
-* Note: An explanation or reference.
+* Name: Name of the profile.
+* Description: Short description of the profile.
+* Change Controller: For Standards Track RFCs, list the "IESG".
+For others, give thename of the responsible party.
+* Reference: Reference to the document or documents that specify the profile.

 The ID values of length 1 are subject to a "Standards Action" registry policy.
 Values of length 2 are subject to an "RFC Required" policy.
 Values of length 3 and 4 are subject to a "First Come First Served" policy.
 Values